dburian/transformer_document_embedding/log/similarity_based_tasks.md

 Currently there is only a single function which computes all metrics:

-TODO: Today
-- Mean Reciprocal Rank --
+- Mean Reciprocal Rank -- mean of 1/first_hit_index of predicted documents for each query
-- Mean Percentile Rank --
+- Mean Percentile Rank -- mean of hit_index/number_of_gold_docs for each predicted, gold document pair
-- HitRatio@k --
+- HitRatio@k -- total hits with hit_index <= k divided by the number of hits

 ## Why's